-WellPoint Cash Balance Pension Plan
+Anthem Cash Balance Plan

 We maintain the Pension Plan, which continues to be sponsored by ATH Holding Company, LLC.
 It is a non-contributory pension plan for certain associates that is qualified under Section 401(a) of the Tax Code and is subject to the Employee Retirement Income Security Act.
 On January 1, 1997, we converted the Pension Plan from a final average compensation pension plan into a cash balance pension plan.
 The Pension Plan covered substantially all full-time, part-time and temporary associates, including executive officers, and provides a set benefit at age 65, the normal retirement age under the Pension Plan.
 Effective January 1, 2006, the Pension Plan was a frozen pension plan that applies only to participants who were active as of that date.
 Upon the freeze of the Pension Plan, participants who were active Pension Plan participants and accruing a benefit under the Pension Plan formula, and the sum of whose age (in complete years) and years of service as defined by the Pension Plan (in complete years) equaled or exceeded 65 ("Rule of 65 Participants"), including executives, were eligible to continue to accrue benefits under the Pension Plan formula.
 None of the NEOs is a Rule of 65 Participant, except Ms. McCarthy.
-Effective January 1, 2011, the Pension Plan was entirely frozen and we spun out the Rule of 65 Participants into a new plan, the WellPoint Cash Balance Pension Plan B. Effective January 1, 2012, the Pension Plan was renamed the WellPoint Cash Balance Pension Plan A.
+Effective January 1, 2011, the Pension Plan was entirely frozen and we spun out the Rule of 65 Participants into a new plan, the WellPoint Cash Balance Pension Plan B, which has been renamed the Anthem Cash Balance Plan B effective December 2, 2014.
+Effective January 1, 2012, the Pension Plan was renamed the WellPoint Cash Balance Pension Plan A. and then renamed the Anthem Cash Balance Plan A. effective December 2, 2014.